icicleio/icicle/src/Loop/README.md

 callable<ReturnType (ArgumentType $arg1, ArgumentType $arg2)>
 ```

-## Loop Façade
+## Loop Facade

 Any asynchronous code needs to use the same event loop to be interoperable and non-blocking.
-The loop component provides the `Icicle\Loop\Loop` façade class that should be used to access the single global event loop.
+The loop component provides the `Icicle\Loop\Loop` facade class that should be used to access the single global event loop.
 This class acts as a container for an instance of `Icicle\Loop\LoopInterface` that actually implements the event loop.

-The static methods of the `Icicle\Loop\Loop` façade class are described below.
+The static methods of the `Icicle\Loop\Loop` facade class are described below.

-#### Loop::init()
+#### init()

 ``` php
 void Loop::init(LoopInterface $loop)